 Eliminating Toddler Night Feedings

 Toddlers need to begin eliminating the nighttime noshing by changing from nursing or bottle feeding before bed to drinking from a cup.
-The goal is to have your child drink a cup of water instead of milk before bed (or nothing at all).
+The goal is to have your child drink a cup of water instead of milk before bed — or nothing at all.
 Milk encourages the child to want it again every time they stir or wake during the night.
-A cup of water (a sippy cup or sports bottle) by the bedside will encourage your child to wean herself from milk.
+A cup of water — a sippy cup or sports bottle — by the bedside will encourage your child to wean herself from milk.
 Not to mention, your child’s dentist will approve!
 But be firm in allowing only one cup that has to last all night.
 You will not keep coming back to give her more.

 If you can’t bear stopping cold, then try a dream feed for a few nights, but no more than a week.

-Consistency is Key to Eliminating Night Feedings
+Consistency is Key in Night Weaning

-As with breaking any sleep crutch, consistency is the key to success.
+As with breaking any sleep crutch, consistency is the key to success with night weaning.
 Once you begin a new habit, do not go back!
 It will confuse the child and take twice as long to break this sometimes emotional need to nosh at nighttime.
 Focus on bedtime – drowsy but awake.
 If your child is put into her crib or bed asleep, then these nighttime techniques will NOT work.
 Gently encourage and offer reassurance.
 Present lovies or a new stuffed animal friend to help with the change.
 Often, the stuffed animals can “hold” the new big girl sippy cup on a nightstand during the night in case your child needs it.
 Your loving words, gentle touch, and soft voice will go a long way in making this a quick change for everyone!